Europe (including Svalbard)

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-SPITSBERGEN (SVALBARD): A POLAR WILDERNESS: PHOTOGRAPHY TOUR ITINERARY
+SVALBARD (SPITSBERGEN): A POLAR WILDERNESS: PHOTOGRAPHY TOUR: DETAILED ITINERARY

 If the weather is good, it will be a spectacular flight to Longyearbyen, the only town in Svalbard situated on the island of Spitsbergen, travelling via Tromsø in Arctic Norway.
 One first crosses the mountains, lakes and fjords of Norway and then the even more impressive mountains of Spitsbergen, which stretch away far into the distance.
 Drift ice can be seen speckling the Arctic Ocean far below and will be just a foretaste of the magic to come.